 I am grateful to Sten Maulsby for sharing his knowledge on medieval poetry and critiquing my discussion of Wallifou fa’ the Cat; to Michael Billinge and Keith Sanger for general support and background knowledge, to the various librarians who helped with access to materials with a special thank you to Eileen Moran of the Dundee Central Library.

 This paper represents the first of a three part examination of this tune and its lyrics, covering the time period from the earliest sources to the present, focusing particularly on Scotland, England and Ireland.
-The next two parts are currently being composed and will be published soon.
+The next two parts are currently being composed and will be published at a later date.

 Among the early collection where Tweedside does not make an appearance are the Rowallan, Straloch and Skene lute manuscripts (early seventeenth century), as well as the manuscript of Lady Margaret Wemyss (1630–c.1649).
 As will be discussed in this paper, it does appear in both the so-called Blaikie Manuscript (c.
 1692), the Leyden (1695), and a manuscript of William Graham dated 1694.